Diversity and competition

 Picture from the ConocoPhillips operated Ekofisk field (Photo: Ministry of Energy)

-The companies that have entered the Norwegian continental shelf since 2006 have contributed to a number of discoveries.
+The companies that entered the Norwegian continental shelf since 2006 have contributed to a number of discoveries.
 Several of these companies have also made the transition from exploration activity into the development and operations phase.
 Larger resources, and a different type of resources, are required for companies that are developing fields as compared with companies that are only active within exploration activity.

 Number of companies on the Norwegian continental shelf 2000-2023, by size